likebike/PyHPy/README-OLD.md

 So that's how stuff gets from the ~/src/www area to the ~/www area.

 There's one more area that needs some explanation: ~/src/www/d.
-This contains a bunch of synlinks that all point to ~/www/bigfiles.
+This contains a bunch of symlinks that all point to ~/www/bigfiles.
 A new randomly-named symlink is created daily (and the site is regenerated using this new symlink in the download URLs), and any symlinks older than a month are deleted.
 This allows us to have auto-expiring download links so people don't leech off us